-In September, USCIRF expressed alarm following reports that the ceiling would be significantly reduced for FY 2020 and called for a ceiling of 95,000 or, at the very least, the FY 2019 amount of 30,000.
+Under the USRAP, the president sets a ceiling for how many refugees the United States will accept from abroad each year; under IRFA, for a ceiling of 95,000 or, at the very least, the FY 2019 amount of 30,000.
 The refugee ceiling was ultimately set at 18,000, the lowest in the USRAP's history.
 Unlike previous years, the presidential determination for FY 2020 did not allocate the ceiling among the regions in the world.
 Instead, it set allocations based on groups of "special humanitarian concern to the United States," including 5,000 for refugees who have been persecuted or have a well-founded fear of persecution based on religion.
 This includes refugees eligible for U.S. resettlement under the Lautenberg Amendment-a special program for certain persecuted religious minority groups.
 While approximately 12 Iranian religious minority refugees were admitted to the United States in 2019 under the Lautenberg Amendment, nearly 80 fully vetted Iranians remained in Vienna, Austria, at the end of the reporting period awaiting final approval to fly to the United States for resettlement.